weronikazak/ML-Projects/README.md

 ## TENSORFLOW
 Various resources - notes and exercises about Machine Learning, Neural Networks and AI.

-## VIRUSES
-Exploring the way that viruses work and how they are programmed (white hat hacking).

 ## VIZUALISATIONS
 Exploring Seaborn, Matplotlib's plots and Panda's plots.
 Lots of data vizualisations (who would have guessed).

-## WEB SCRAP
-Scraping websites with Selentium and Beautiful Soup.